 There are many insurance options, and choosing what’s best for your family’s needs is a very personal decision.
 The two most common types of life insurance are term life insurance and whole life insurance, a type of permanent life insurance.
 Term insurance policies cover for a set amount of time, usually ten, twenty, or thirty years, while whole life insurance policies can cover you for your entire life.

 Because term life insurance is active for a set amount of time, it is typically one of the most affordable policies to get.
 For young parents just starting their families, term life can be an affordable way to help protect your family’s future financial stability.

 Moreover, term life insurance may be all you need.
-For example, buying a policy with a 20 or 30 year term could cover you until your children are able to provide for themselves.
+For example, buying a term life policy with a 20 or 30-year term could cover you until your children are able to provide for themselves.